JuliaLang/julia/JuliaSyntax/README.md

 ### Error recovery

-The goal of the parser is to produce well-formed heirarchical structure from the source text.
+The goal of the parser is to produce well-formed hierarchical structure from the source text.
 For interactive tools we need this to work even when the source text contains errors; it's the job of the parser to include the recovery heuristics to make this work.